-Law 142 of 1994 defined the legal framework for the provision of home public services, an ambit which defines natural gas as a public service.
+Law 142 of 1994 defined the legal framework for the provision of home public services, an area in which the home public service of fuel gas is defined as:

-Gas: set of activities related to the distribution of fuel gas, by pipeline or other means, from a large volume storage site or from a central gas pipeline to the installation of a final consumer, including its connection and measurement.
+set of activities related to the distribution of fuel gas, by pipeline or other means, from a large volume storage site or from a central gas pipeline to the installation of a final consumer, including its connection and measurement.
 This Law will also apply to complementary commercialization activities from the production and transportation of gas through the main gas pipeline, or by other means, from the generation site to the one where it is connected to a secondary network.